 - notify it to the competent data protection authority without undue delay and, where feasible, not later than 72 hours after having become aware of it where the competent authority

-- in case of cross-boarder data breaches, is the one of the leading authority under the one-stop shop rule; and
+- in case of cross-border data breaches, is the one of the leading authority under the one-stop-shop rule; and

-- in case of companies non-established in the EU, is the one of the country where the company’s representative is based; and
+- in case of companies non-established in the EU, is one of the countries where the company’s representative is based; and

 - when this is likely to result in a high risk to the rights and freedoms of natural persons, communicate it to the data subject without undue delay.